-Extract the query log: To do this, click Data Sources next to the search bar and choose a data source by clicking on it.
+Extract the query log: To do this, click Data from the top navigation bar and choose a data source by clicking on it.
 Under the Query Log tab, click Download query log.
 This will download the query log as a CSV file that has many fields in it, including dashboard_id, slug, chart_id, duration, and query_sql.

 - Upload the query log as a Data Source: Chartio supports CSV files, so just upload this CSV file back into Chartio as its own CSV data source.